 A Hong Kong football loyalist who dedicated his entire playing career to local clubs before transitioning into coaching.

-Sham Kwok Fai's story is one of local dedication in Hong Kong football.
-As a right-back known for his work rate and consistency, he spent his entire professional playing career with Citizen AA, a mainstay in the Hong Kong Premier League.
-He was a fixture in their defense for over a decade, witnessing the club's triumphs and challenges.
-His commitment on the pitch was recognized with call-ups to the Hong Kong national team, where he represented his city in international fixtures.
-Upon retiring, Sham smoothly moved into coaching, applying his deep understanding of the local game to develop the next generation of Hong Kong players, thus continuing his service to the sport that defined his life.
+Sham Kwok Fai played over 250 matches for Citizen AA in the Hong Kong Premier League.
+As a right-back, he built a reputation for work rate and consistency.
+He spent his entire professional playing career with the club, witnessing their triumphs and challenges over a decade.
+His commitment earned call-ups to the Hong Kong national team for international fixtures.
+Upon retiring, Sham moved into coaching, applying his deep understanding of local football to develop the next generation of Hong Kong players.

 1981–1996